RocketChat/Apps.Salesforce.LiveAgent/README.md

    - On Bottom Bar, click on **Omni-channel** and change status from `Offline` to `Available - Chat`.

-1. From Live Chat widget, sending the following message will initiate a session with Live Agent:
+1. From Live Chat widget, send the following message to initiate a session with Live Agent:

    ```
    initiate_salesforce_session
    ```

 1. Once the Live Agent accepts your chat request, it will perform handoff to our Salesforce bot user and then you can send and recieve messages from Salesforce Live Agent.

-1. Due to Long Message Polling Loop, if Live Chat user is idle for `40` seconds.
-Session is automatically expired.